ymyke/cardio/DOMAIN.md

   behaviours and not sigils."

 # Agents
-- Computer player &  human player
+- Computer player &  human player -- QQ: Maybe only humanplayer in the future and call it simply player?
+Because in the meantime, the human and computer players are very different.
 - The agents behind:
   - Computer:
     - name -- can be a global constant / hardcoded